MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 #####

 ### 1.3 Cost
 As I will be developing for PC and possibly Android, I won't need to purchase developers licences as these platforms can be developed for and launched on for free.
 The cost for a Unity Pro licence is $125 per month.
-This is where a considerable ammount of the money that is spent on this project will go
+This is where a considerable ammount of the money that is spent on this project will go.
+Realistically, to account for possible delays I would need to purchase atleast 3 months of Unity Pro to make sure that I complete the project, this puts my Unity costs at $375.

+I will need a system that I can develop on from home.
+My PC is fully capable of running development software and meets Unity's system requirements by a considerable margain.
+The cost for my home system was $970, although the purchase was made several years ago, I believe it is still a relevent factor to be included in the cost of my project.

+My home internet access costs $45.99 per month and is required for this project for the reasons stated in section 1.2.1.
+So assuming the project runs for 3 months I will include 4 months of internet access in the cost of the project for contingency incase of delays.
+This totals $183.96

+All other software that I will need to create presentations and documentation is free (Microsoft Office, Google Docs ect.)

+In total I put the cost of this projects development at $1528.96

 ### 1.4 Scope

 ### 1.5 Time Mangement/Schedule